 Usually, when a website finds your content interesting and valuable, they link to you.
 This increases your website value which helps you to rank on google and get more traffic.
 More Traffic = More Sales = More Money!

 Start posting on social media platforms

 Your social media platform is going to be a major point of contact for your customers.
 You need to update your social profiles with the latest offers, discounts, steps to purchase, new products, quizzes, Q & A, live talks, competitions, hashtags, etc.

 You need to create a comfortable environment for anyone and everyone who follows you on your social media platforms.
 They need to feel amazing, only then they’ll think of purchasing products from you.

 Talk to them, solve their queries, ask them what they want you to do, and see if you can make it possible.
 The more you interact on social media, the more your community will grow leading to higher sales and repeat loyal customers.

 Writing articles, implementing SEO strategies, and posting on social media won’t generate sales right from the first day.
 For that, you’ll have to rely on paid advertisements.

 Neil Patel is an expert in digital marketing and he suggests that while running ads, you must have an omnichannel approach.

-So initially you must run paid ads on Google, Facebook, Instagram, Youtube and few other platforms.
-After a month or so, analyse the conversions and see the worst performing ads and stop spending money on that.
+So initially you must run paid ads on Google, Facebook, Instagram, Youtube, and a few other platforms.
+After a month or so, analyze the conversions and see the worst-performing ads and stop spending money on them.